What is Lean Six Sigma?

 Sigma (Latin letter name)

-A statistical term, a measurement parameter that is also called standard deviation.
+A statistical term is a measurement parameter that is also called standard deviation.
 When this letter is used in business, it indicates the number of defects in the process output and determines how different the process is from the perfect one.

 A comprehensive methodology for improving business processes.
 The number of defects per unit of output or million events is used for measurement, but in fact, the goal is: